-According to the National Post, in Waterloo, Ontario alone, city survey’s found that 100,000 homes had Orangeburg pipes.
+According to the National Post, in Waterloo, Ontario alone, a city survey found that 100,000 homes had Orangeburg pipes.

 In 2011, Edmonton estimated the cost for Orangeburg pipe replacement would be $1.8 billion – a stunning representation of how massive this problem really is.

-What regulations will prevent Orangeburg piping materials from ever being used again?
+What regulations will prevent no-corrode piping materials from ever being used again?

 As stated by the National Post, Cornwall, Ontario notably passed a bylaw banning the pipe from the city and made it law that if one was detected, it had to be removed immediately.

 In 1994, Waterloo stepped up to take on the massive task to replace their 100,000 wood-fibre pipes, which was estimated at $650 million.

 So, what can be done about bituminous fibre pipe?

 If your home was built before 1980, odds are you may be living on top of Orangeburg piping.
 However, the only way to know for sure is to have a trained plumber inspect and assess your plumbing system.

 If it is determined that you have no-corrode pipes, it is essential that the pipes are dug out, removed, and replaced – to prevent further damage and expense.